ch1c0t/web.tags/readme.md

 is an Object that specifies how a tag processes its argument.

+Without `data`, a tag ignores what was passed as an argument and returns a root element that has no `data`.

 Each property of `data` must be associated with a function that returns a value.
-When a tag gets called, this value is assigned to a property with the same name in the root element.
+When a tag gets called, these values are assigned to the root element.

 ```coffee
 # Definition